 Encryption & Other Features

-As security features, you’re not going to get much with Encrypt.me.
-Starting off with protocols and encryption, and they offer IPSec protocol for iOS and OpenVPN for macOS and Android.
-For Windows, they use an open-source StrongSwan protocol with the combination of IKEv1 and IKEv2.
-That’s all pretty standard, but I’m not sure why they don’t offer OpenVPN for Windows?
+As for security features, you’re not going to get much with Encrypt.me in UK.
+Start off with protocols and encryption, and they offer IPSec protocol for iOS and OpenVPN for macOS and Android.
+For Windows, they use an open-source StrongSwan protocol with a combination of IKEv1 and IKEv2.
+That’s all pretty standard, but I’m not sure why they don’t offer OpenVPN for Windows in UK.
 Literally, every other VPN uses OpenVPN by default nowadays.

 Aside from protocols, they do offer 2048–bit and 1536–bit DH group encryption along with a few basic features.
 For instance, Encrypt.me offers a built-in Kill Switch, leak protection, and Split tunneling.
 Speaking of Split tunneling, this feature is only available on their m0bile apps.
 Again, for better features that are available across all platforms alike, I highly suggest going with ExpressVPN or NordVPN.

-Leaks – Does Encrypt.me leak IP, DNS, WebRTC?
+Leaks – Does Encrypt.me leak IP, DNS, and WebRTC?

-As for my leak test, Encrypt.me performed pretty well.
+As for my leak test, Encrypt.me performed pretty well in UK.
 That’s no surprise considering that it comes with built-in leak protection.
 In addition to that, one thing that I find interesting about this VPN is that it passed two independent audits in 2017 and 2019.
 Security Innovation “found zero sensitive customer information leak risk” in Encrypt.me.